khalilst/osm-message-forwarder/README.md

 # OSM Message Forwarder
-A tool to send invitation message to new OSM users
+A tool used to send invitation message to new OSM users

 # Requirements:
     1. PHP >= 5.4